-- 2.4.7 In 2018 61.3% of the Borough's residents were aged 16-64 and therefore considered economically active (see Figure 2.7), which is slightly below the regional average (61.5%) and below the national average (62.7%).
+- 2.4.5 In 2019 61.1% of the Borough's residents were aged 16-64 and therefore considered economically active (see Figure 2.7), which is slightly below the regional average (61.2%) and below the national average (62.5%).
 However, the picture was very much different in 2007 where the Borough had a much higher percentage of economically active persons in the Borough than the South-East region.
-This indicates that due to an ageing population, Eastleigh's potential labour pool is decreasing at a faster rate than its respective region. - 2.4.8 Figure 2.8 shows that in 2018/19 the proportion of economically active residents in employment (78.5%) was marginally above the regional (78.4%) and above the national average (75.4%).
-However, the proportion of economically active residents in employment in the Borough is lower in comparison to recent years whereby the percentage has been comfortably above 80% and as high as 85.0% in 2018.
-This is in contrast to the regional and national averages whereby the percentage of active residents in employment has steadily increased over this same period.
+This indicates that due to an ageing population, Eastleigh's potential labour pool is decreasing at a faster rate than its respective region. - Figure 2.8 shows that in 2019/20 the proportion of economically active residents in employment (79.4%) was marginally below the regional (79.6%) and above the national average (75.9%)9.
+Whilst the proportion of economically active residents in employment in the Borough has largely remained above the regional and national averages, it has fluctuated more over recent years.

-&lt;sup>9 Office for National Statistics (2019).
+9 Office for National Statistics (2020).
 NOMIS - Official Labour Market Statistics - Labour Market Profile - Eastleigh.
-Available from: www.nomisweb.co.uk/reports/lmp/la/1946157302/report.aspx?town=Eastleigh#tabempunemp
+Available from: